-Every Ramadan that I've spend with my in-laws, a batch of delicious mamool are made.
-These date-filled butter cookies are seriously irresistible.
-Once you taste one, another half dozen will be in your mouth before you know it.
+Every Ramadan and Eid that I've spend with my in-laws, a giant batch of these delicious mamool are made, with plenty to share with friends and neighbors.
+These date filled butter cookies are seriously irresistible.
+Once you taste one, another half dozen will be in your mouth before you know it!

 - Active dry yeast